 Finding: Exhibit 8 is a memorandum from the Planning Director stating that the land division proposed in association with the rezoning application is feasible, because it can be conditioned to ensure compliance with applicable land division requirements.
-In particular, the proposed parcel will have direct access to a public road, via private easements.
-As a condition of land division approval, all fire apparatus access and protection standards recommended by Vale Rural Fire Protection District (Exhibit 2) shall be met before final partition plat approval.
+In particular, the proposed parcels will each have direct access to a public road, via proposed easement and can meet county on-site water and sanitation requirements.
+As a condition of land division approval, all fire apparatus access and protection standards recommended by Ontario Rural Fire Protection District (Exhibit 2) shall be met before final partition plat approval.